Delhi to Spiti Valley

 Delhi to Spiti Valley Flight

+Travel enthusiasts are always looking to travel with any means necessary but proximity to airport remains the best way to travel.
+So, which airport is near to Spiti Valley?
 The nearest Airport to Kaza is Bhuntar Airport in Kullu.
-The airport is situated at a distance of X km from Kaza which is the district headquarter of Spiti Valley.
-For the longest time, Spiti has been promised an airport in every election, but nothing has been done to this date.
-People from Spiti envy the people of Ladakh who are just one flight away from the mainland in any weather.
-An airport will change the demographics of Spiti.
-With higher connectivity comes a high amount of toxic tourism.
+The airport is situated at a distance of 231 km from Kaza, becoming the district headquarter of Spiti Valley.
+Ever since the inception of tourism in the valley, Spiti has been promised an airport in every election, but nothing has been done to this date.
+People from Spiti envy the people of Ladakh due their proximity from the mainland in any weather.
+Hopefully, an airport in this god-loving valley will change the demographics of Spiti.

 Delhi to Spiti Valley Bus